The Latsos Piano Duo: Master classes and lectures

 Giorgi and Anna Latso combine performance and teaching.
 As music educators, they have presented master classes and lectures at a number of universities in Europe, Russia, Asia, as well as across the United States and regularly invited to perform at prestigious music halls and scholarly conferences worldwide as well as served as judges at various international, national and regional piano competitions.
 They are frequent presenters at national, state and local conferences, universities, and local music teaching groups.
 Latsos have given various presentations and masterclasses, including national music conferences (MTNA).

-The Latsos have been presenting collegiate masterclasses and workshops for regional and international conferences of the College Music Society, Music Teachers National Association Collegiate Chapters Symposiums, UMTA State Conference held in-person at Thanksgiving Point in Utah, Oregon Music Teachers Association State Conference at the Southern Oregon University and many more.
+The Latsos have been presenting collegiate masterclasses and workshops for regional and international conferences of the College Music Society, Music Teachers National Association Collegiate Chapters Symposiums, 2021 UMTA State Conference held in-person at Thanksgiving Point in Utah, 2023 Oregon Music Teachers Association State Conference at the Southern Oregon University, 2026 State Convention at Music Teachers’Association of California (MTAC) at the Hilton Los Angeles and many more.